alex-tudosan/kyverno-postgresql-testing/SIMPLE_GUIDE.md

 **What we're doing:** Removing the test environment to stop paying for it.

-**Why we're doing this:** Cloud computers and databases cost money, so we want to turn them off when we're done testing.
+**Why we're doing this:** Cloud nodes and databases cost money, so we want to turn them off when we're done testing.

 **Commands to run:**
 ```bash